garetha/site_search/README.md

 @search.raw
 ```

-The GoogleSearch class also accepts a optional parameters, for example the alt parameter for specifying the format
+The GoogleSearch class also accepts optional query parameters(check out the [Google Custom Search API](http://code.google.com/apis/customsearch/v1/using_rest.html#query-params) for details), for example the alt parameter for specifying the format
 of the response, can either be json(default) or atom.

 ``` ruby